 If you use MeetEdgar, you can create your calendar and Edgar can recycle your content for you so that you don’t have to worry about setting it up on a regular basis.

 Not an Edgar user yet?
-Sign up for a free trial here.
+Sign up to get your first 30 days for free here.

 See?
 Social media and podcasting can be two little happy peas in a pod!
 So whether you are creating the next big marketing podcast or you’re just trying to grow your bakers and cat serenaders community, try these tips for some social media success for your podcast.